devnull-tools/rboss/README.md

       :pattern => 'jboss.system:service=Logging,type=Logger'
     }

 This will add a custom mbean whose identifier is 'logger'.
-From that, you can use the twiddle command on it.
+From that, you can use therboss- twiddle command on it.

-    twiddle --invoke logger debug,message
+    rboss-twiddle --invoke logger debug,message

 If your mbean name depends on a resource name (like the connector mbean), you can use a '#{resource}' string to pass the resource in the command line.